Bodmando Consulting Group

 To strengthen disease epidemiology and outbreak response, Bodmando recommends:

-• Support ministries of health and public health institutes to build surveillance infrastructure and emergency preparedness.
+• Institutional Strengthening: Support ministries of health and public health institutes to build surveillance infrastructure and emergency preparedness.

-• Train epidemiologists, data analysts, and frontline responders in outbreak investigation and health data management.
+• Capacity Strengthening: Train epidemiologists, data analysts, and frontline responders in outbreak investigation and health data management.

-• Use participatory and data-driven processes to inform public health strategies and preparedness plans.
+• Evidence-Informed Policy and Program Design: Use participatory and data-driven processes to inform public health strategies and preparedness plans.

-• Embed MEL mechanisms into disease programs to assess effectiveness, ensure accountability, and adapt responses in real-time.
+• Monitoring, Evaluation and Learning (MEL): Embed MEL mechanisms into disease programs to assess effectiveness, ensure accountability, and adapt responses in real-time.

-• Provide independent assessments of outbreak response programs and verify the accuracy of reported results.
+• Support for Third Party Monitoring (TPM): Provide independent assessments of outbreak response programs and verify the accuracy of reported results.

 Technical Areas